IsaiahHarvi/NIDS/README.md

 # NIDS: Real-Time Network Intrusion Detection, Monitoring, and Analysis

+## Contributing
+For information on contributing to this project, please see the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file.

 ## Overview
 **NIDS** is a real-time Network Intrusion Detection System designed to monitor and analyze network traffic.
 After installation, NIDS is just another client on a network, allowing it to be a drop-in service.
 It utilizes Deep Neural Networks to detect malicious attacks by identifying abnormal patterns and generating alerts for potential threats such as unauthorized access, data exfiltration, and various types of Denial of Service attacks.
 The user guide is available [here](./docs/USERGUIDE.md)